We have pleasure in providing you with our Financial Services Guide (FSG).

-We collect, hold, use and handle your Personal Information to perform our functions of providing, managing and administering the insurance broking and risk management services outlined in this FSG.
+We collect, hold, use and handle your Personal Information to perform our functions of providing, managing and administering the insurance broking and risk management, and consulting services outlined in this FSG.
 If you do not supply the Personal Information we request, we may not be able to provide our services to you.
 For example, we may not be able to arrange insurance cover or manage your claim.

 We provide your Personal Information to insurers or insurance intermediaries to allow them to determine whether to insure you and if so on what terms.

 In facilitating the services outlined in this FSG, we may also need to provide your Personal Information to our outsourced providers.
 Occasionally this may involve providing your Personal Information to overseas recipients located in the United States of America, the United Kingdom, New Zealand, Singapore or India.
 Prior to disclosing your information to overseas recipients, we will, where required by law, take steps to ensure that the recipient does not breach the Privacy Act 1988 (Cth) and has sufficient practices and processes to protect your Personal Information.

 Once your insurance cover has commenced, you should tell your broker about any changes to your circumstances when they occur.
 This will allow us to ensure your cover remains appropriate.